 The FY 2023-24 Preliminary Administrative Budget totaling approximately \$135.7 million, and the Preliminary Retiree Healthcare Benefits Program totaling approximately \$12.7 million, represent the fiscal plan for implementing LACERA's administrative and operational objectives toward achieving our mission to produce, protect and provide the promised benefits to our members.
 In FY 2022-23, LACERA embarked upon an enterprise-wide strategic planning process, engaging staff at all levels, as well as members and Trustees.
-Although the Board has yet to formally adopt our Strategic Plan, this Proposed Administrative Budget aligns with the following five proposed strategic priorities:
+Although the Board of Retirement's Strategic Plan has yet to be formally adopted, this Proposed Administrative Budget aligns with the following five proposed strategic priorities: